-Approved

-If an extension is approved, the applicant is informed of the specific requirements from the IPAC associated with the extension which must be complied with to maintain acceptance on the IP during the extension.
+Approved: If an extension is approved, the applicant is informed of the specific requirements from the IPAC associated with the extension which must be complied with to maintain acceptance on the IP during the extension.
 It is important that these conditions are communicated and agreed to by all FIP stakeholders.
 Should the applicant fail to do so, it will result in them being removed from the programme.

-Declined

-If an extension is declined, the applicant must comply with their original FAP timeframe and aim to complete all improvement actions with the 5 year limit.
+Declined: If an extension is declined, the applicant must comply with their original FAP timeframe and aim to complete all improvement actions with the 5 year limit.

-Completed FAPs
+8.8 Completed FAPs

-Eventually, Improver Programme fisheries should reach the stage where they believe themselves able to meet the full MarinTrust requirements and achieve MarinTrust approval.
+Eventually, Improver Programme FIPs should reach the stage where they believe themselves able to meet the full MarinTrust requirements and achieve MarinTrust approval.
 Fisheries may determine this for themselves, from the outcomes of the surveillance reports, or obtain expert advice from the surveillance assessment team or elsewhere.
-Fisheries which believe themselves to meet the MarinTrust requirements must apply to the scheme via the standard application process.
+Fisheries which believe themselves to meet the MarinTrust requirements should apply to the scheme via the standard application process.
 It is important to note that completing the FAP and MarinTrust IP process does not lead to automatic MarinTrust approval, as a full fishery assessment must be conducted by an approved Certification Body (CB).
-MarinTrust is an accredited certification programme, and a full fishery assessment conducted by the CB is the only route via which fishery material can enter the full scheme.
+A full fishery assessment conducted by the CB is the only route via which fishery material can enter the full scheme.
 A fishery successfully completing its FAP is unlikely to have been subjected to a full assessment (by any party) for a number of years, and so this final confirmation by the CB that the fishery has met the MarinTrust requirements is essential.

-The maximum time that an accepted fishery may remain on the Improver Programme is 5 years.
+The maximum time that an accepted FIP may remain on the Improver Programme is 5 years.
 Should a fishery feel that they are unable to make sufficient improvement within the 5 years, they may appeal for an extension when this becomes apparent as outlined earlier in this document.
-In such cases, a determination will be made by the MarinTrust Improver Programme Application Committee regarding a possible extension to the timeframe and will only be granted if the fishery can demonstrate that continuous improvement has been made over the course of the FAP.
+In such cases, a determination will be made by the MarinTrust IPAC regarding a possible extension to the timeframe and will only be granted if the fishery can demonstrate that continuous improvement has been made over the course of the FAP.

-If a fishery applies for full MarinTrust approval earlier than planned but is not approved, it may re-enter the Improver Programme, either by continuing with an existing FAP or by creating a new one, but may not exceed the overall timeframe of a FIP (5 years) unless this is approved by the IP Application Committee.
+If a fishery applies for full MarinTrust approval earlier than planned but is not approved, it may re-enter the Improver Programme, either by continuing with an existing FAP or by creating a new one, but may not exceed the overall timeframe of a FIP (5 years) unless this is approved by the IPAC.

-Quality control and appeals process
+8.9 Quality control and appeals process

-MarinTrust is committed to consistent, accurate reviews of IP fishery progress, results, and impact.
-The Peer Review and Application Committee processes serve as additional mechanisms to ensure the accuracy of IP fishery acceptance and surveillance decisions.
+MarinTrust is committed to consistent, accurate reviews of FIP progress, results, and impact.
+The Peer Review and IPAC processes serve as additional mechanisms to ensure the accuracy of FIP acceptance and surveillance decisions.

-If the application/surveillance process described above is completed and the fishery or other stakeholder wishes to appeal against the acceptance or surveillance decision, the fishery or other stakeholder can enter into a formal appeals process to challenge the decision.
+If the application/surveillance process described above is completed and the FIP stakeholders wish to appeal against the acceptance or surveillance decision, the stakeholder can enter into a formal appeals process to challenge the decision.
 This process is carried out in line with the QMS doc.
 A6 (Appeals and complaints procedure for the MarinTrust standard):